kamailio/kamailio-wiki/docs/index.md

 # Kamailio SIP Server Documentation Wiki

-:blue_book: **Contributions are very much appreciated!
+📘 **Contributions are very much appreciated!
 Use pull requests to add or update content of this repository.**

 Few guidelines to edit the wiki: